 Noah squirmed.
 His twin brother was a successful doctor, but she didn’t need to rub it in.
 While William was winning international awards, Noah was pastoring a small church of two hundred members.
 However, recently, the church no longer felt like a bastion for the weary and the hopeless.
 Members had become preoccupied with social justice, wokeness, and inclusivity.
 Many of the congregants wanted to get rid of him.

 Elders had met two weeks earlier to discuss firing him.
 A new controversy erupted every week.
 Discouraged, he wanted to walk away from it all.
 Perhaps they were right; his suffering was because of his unwillingness to compromise.

 Even though he hadn’t told anyone, Noah planned on turning in his resignation.
 He believed his ministry had failed despite many coming to a saving knowledge of Jesus Christ.

 The boys quickly exited the car and headed for the beach.

 His wife put on her sunglasses.
-“I’ll leave you to with your brother.”
+“I’ll leave you to catch up with your brother.”
 Her eyes followed the steps to the beach house.
 “I can’t wait to see the inside.”

 Noah nodded.
 In his heart, though, her words pricked him.
 A whole week to feel inferior to his brother.
 He didn’t begrudge what his brilliant brother had accomplished.
 He only wished he could have had the same success as a pastor.